Music

 Intent - what do we want for our developing musicians?

-• Sing and immerse themselves in song
+• Sing regularly, developing confidence and enjoyment in performance.

 Implementation - How is the curriculum delivered?